 What is a web design wireframe?

 A website’s wireframe is essentially the blueprint for how that site will be visually arranged and structured.
-It helps web designers visualize how different elements, including blocks of texts, navigational tools, and other interface elements will fit together on each of the main pages on the website.
+It helps web designers and clients visualize how different elements, including blocks of texts, navigational tools, and other interface elements, will fit together on each of the website’s main pages.

 The main purpose at this stage is to develop template layouts for each type of page that will be on the site and create a framework for how each main page will link to the others.
 At DNL OmniMedia, we usually provide between 5 and 10 wireframe page templates for our clients’ web design projects.
 These pages typically include: